The Bylaws of the Pennsylvania State Mayors' Association

 Special meetings of the Executive Board may be called by the President of the Executive Board as needed or requested by either person or body after adequate and timely notice of the date, time and place of the meetings.

 Five (5) or more members of the Executive Board shall constitute a quorum.

-ARTICLE IX - ADMINISTRATION
+ARTICLE VIII - ADMINISTRATION

 Section A - Employees.

 The Executive Board of the Association shall hire a sufficient number of employees to carry out the business of the Association.

 The employees shall be paid a salary and other emoluments as may be fixed, from time to time, by the Executive Board.